SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - The 'Prepare Collaboration Government' spy mission now always adds 45% collaboration

-#### Soviet Union
- - Locked the 'Send Ultimatum to the Baltic Confederation' decision and the 'Claim on Bessarabia' focus until Germany has completed the 'Molotov Ribbentrop Pact' focus

 #### Germany
  - The 'Build the Rur Dam' focus is now 35 days
     - This time its true